When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 Reusable filters are also referred to as permanent or internal filters because they are usually located in the back of a CPAP machine.
 These foam filters are designed to eliminate larger particles.

-Machines utilizing a dual-filtration system incorporate both disposable and reusable filters.
-In this design, the larger, permanent foam filter tackles the majority of air contaminants, while the smaller disposable filter clears away any smaller particles that remain.
+Machines that use a dual-filtration system incorporate both disposable and reusable filters.
+In this design, the larger, permanent foam filter removes the majority of air contaminants, while the smaller disposable filter clears away any smaller particles that remain.

 Sifting through the different filter options can be daunting, which is why we’ll address some of the most frequently asked questions regarding CPAP filters.